Bell: Rhode Island - Information for Accepted Students

 - Social change model of leadership

-We believe that it is not enough to understand complex social issues, the questions are, "what will we do with what we know?
+We believe that it is not enough to understand complex social issues.
+Instead, effective leaders ask themselves, "What will we do with what we know?
 How will we serve others?
-How might we work for long term social change?"
+How might we work for long-term social change?"

-We help our students define the issues that they are passionate about and construct a plan for addressing them.
-We work with them to set realistic goals, identify mentors and resource people and anticipate challenges.
+At the Leadership Institute, we help our students define the issues that they are passionate about and construct an Action Plan to address them.
+We work with you to set realistic goals, identify mentors and resource people, and anticipate challenges.

-We encourage students to think about some topics before they come to BELL, but most students don't actually know what their action plan will be until they start working on it in class.
-BELL instructors will help students design an action plan that fits your interests and skills.
+We encourage you to think about some potential Action Plan topics before you come to BELL, but most students don't actually know what their Action Plan will be until they start working on it at BELL.
+Your instructors will help you design an Action Plan that fits your interests and skills.

 During the Program: Logistical Information